Folklore (Nelly Furtado album)

-Folklore is the second studio album by Canadian singer-songwriter Nelly Furtado.
-It was released on 5 November 2003 through DreamWorks Records.
+Folklore is the second studio album by Canadian singer-songwriter Nelly Furtado, released on 5 November 2003 through DreamWorks Records.
 While the album did not match the success of her previous album in such markets as the United States and Australia, it did however become a success in several European countries.
 Folklore spawned five singles: "Powerless (Say What You Want)", "Try", "Força", "Explode" and "The Grass Is Green".
-The album has sold 2 million copies worldwide.
+As of 2008, the album had sold 2 million copies worldwide.

 Primarily a world and pop rock album, Folklore also incorporates ethnic, pop, folk, alternative pop and worldbeat elements.

 Background

 The album's title was influenced by Furtado's parents' immigration to Canada, "When I look at my old photo albums, I see pictures of their brand-new house, their shiny new car, their first experiences going to very North American-type places like Kmart.
 When you have that in your blood, you never really part with it – it becomes your own personal folklore."
 Furtado attributed the mellowness of the album to the fact that she was pregnant during most of its recording.
 "Saturdays" features vocals by Jarvis Church and "Island of Wonder" features vocals by Caetano Veloso.

 Folklore includes the single "Força" (meaning "carry on" or "strength" in Portuguese), which was written as the official anthem of the UEFA Euro 2004.
 Furtado performed the song at the championship's final in Lisbon, in July 2004.
 Other singles included the ballad "Try" and "Powerless (Say What You Want)", in which she embraces her Portuguese heritage; the song deals with "the idea that you can still feel like a minority inside, even if you don't look like one on the outside".
 Additional singles were released in certain territories; "Explode" in Canada and Europe, and "The Grass Is Green" in Germany.